Have questions? We're here.

 What are the top destinations on a Columbia River cruise?

-Are river cruises good for kids?
+Are Columbia river cruises suitable for kids?

 River cruises in general are ideal for adult travelers, and Columbia River cruises are best suited to active adults who are looking for a nature-based adventure in the Pacific Northwest.
 Older teens who like the outdoors may enjoy our Columbia River cruises, but they are not good for younger teens or children.